makersacademy/takeaway-challenge/README.md

 ## My approach

-In my TDD I opted on initialising a few instance variables as empty arrays for new objects of the Order class (my_dishes, total, delivery_fee and my_order respectively).
-None of them are attribute readers as I do not want my customers to be able to manipulate the data.
+In my TDD I opted creating an Order and a TextNotifier class.
+I have also decided that the instance variables of the Order class shall not be readable, however the user can check their order via the method 'summary'.
+Please see further down for instructions on how to use the program.

 ## Project status
 This project covers the user stories from User Story 1 to 4 - please check the file 'user_stories.txt' for more info.